Bring a taste of the sea to your summer evening by making grilled seafood for dinner.

 It’s easier than you might think — and flavorful and satisfying without much work.
-The heat of the grill cooks fish quickly, while keeping it moist.
-It’s so quick that you’ll have time to grill fish after work during the week.
+The heat of the grill cooks fish and shellfish quickly, while keeping it moist.
+It’s so quick that you’ll have time to grill it after work during the week.
 Or make it special on the weekend with a homemade marinade or spice rub.

-You just need to make sure you oil the grill or the fish to prevent sticking, and you’re set to go.
+You just need to make sure you oil the grill or the seafood to prevent sticking, and you’re set to go.

 Keep your salmon simple with fresh lemon, olive oil and a mix of fresh herbs.
 Or try our recipe for Cedar Plank Rubbed Salmon with Cucumber-Yogurt Sauce!
 The spice rub in this recipe matches up to the cool yogurt sauce.
 And the cedar plank yields a salmon that is tender and moist, with a hint of woodsy flavor, plus the taste of whatever you use to soak the plank.
 To use the cedar plank, all you have to do is soak it in salt water and heat it first on the grill.
 For a little more flavor, soak the plank in wine, cider or sake!
 Then, place the salmon on top and you’re ready to grill.

 For more quick and simple seafood fun on the grill, pick up some shrimp skewers or Roche Bros.
 Homemade Salmon Burgers!